Hutch79-Dev/DNS-BLM/README.md

 That's why I created DNS-BLM (DNS Block List Monitor).
 It uses VirusTotal to scan your domains against ~95 Block lists and notify you by mail if they're listed as suspicious or malicious.

+## Future development

+To plan future development, I use issues and categorize them into Milestones.
+Every Milestone represents a List of tasks which need to be done before the next minor or major release.

+Bug fixes do not necessarily get tracked by Milestones.

+A list of current Milestones can be found here: [Milestones](https://github.com/Hutch79/DNS-BLM/milestones?sort=title&direction=asc)

 ## Installation
 Copy the Docker Compose file below and update the environment variables.
 Once done, you can start it using `docker compose up -d`.